 Below are the local organizations that continue to provide valuable support to the market as Contributing, Supporting and Sustaining Members.
 We are pleased to recognize their contributions to the Williamstown Farmers Market and highlight their other achievements and local activities.

 Williamstown Theatre Festival Tony Award-winning Williamstown Theatre Festival produces relevant and bold new works in collaboration with the nation’s top theatre makers and next generation of theatre artists.
-For the 2017 season, the Festival runs June 27-August 20.
+For the 2018 season, the Festival runs June 26-August 19.
 For more information visit wtfestival.org or call 413-458-3253.

 Adams Community Bank

 Adams Community Bank prides itself on providing quality banking services in a convenient and customer friendly way while remaining a mutually owned, community-oriented bank.
-We greatly appreciate the generosity of Adams Community Bank for sponsoring our fantastic live music program this season.
+We greatly appreciate the generosity of Adams Community Bank for sponsoring our fantastic live music program a few years ago.

 The Trustees of Reservations